php-flasher/php-flasher/README.md

 ## License

-PHP Flasher is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+PHPFlasher is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 <p align="center"> <b>Made with ❤️ by <a href="https://www.linkedin.com/in/younes-khoubza/">Younes KHOUBZA</a> <b> </p>